 - Stool DNA test every 3 years

-- Strong family history of colon or rectal cancer, or polyps
+- People in your family with colon or rectal cancer, or polyps

-- History of colon or rectal cancer, or adenomatous polyps
+- Or had colon or rectal cancer, polyps

-- Being physically active by exercising at least 30 minutes a day on most days of the week
+- Get at least 30 minutes of activity a day on most days of the week.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.